gaara4896/gaara4896.github.io/about.md

 I love philosophy.
 I am interested in different category of philosophy; from general philosophy, political philosophy, ethics to philosophy of life.
 However, I am not a practitioner of any branch of philosophy, at least not yet.

 Despite I am not a practitioner of specific branch of philosophy, I am a practitioner of my own philosophy.
 I take what I think right from any branch of philosophy and denied otherwise.
-For instance, I am agree with utilitarianism in making decision based on greatest good to greatest amount of people, but I disagree with looking people at collective way and seeing them as just a container of happiness.
+For instance, I agree with utilitarianism in making decision based on greatest good to greatest amount of people, but I disagree with looking people at collective way and seeing them as just a container of happiness.
 I agree with stoicism in embracing suffering as part of life; not for the reason of easier in attaining pleasure; but for the reason as a chance of achieving greater version of ourself.

 ### Hobby